easternstarlinz/Paulthon/PAULTHON_README.txt

     - V: 10, S: 10, U: 8
     - Would need to create the correct framework and test before knowing if there is a signal.
     - What would be the best platform to do this?
+    - (Same idea but combined with a hedge fund with fundamental analysis)

 Parameterized System for Stock Events and Portfolio Construction:
     - V: 10, S: 7, U: 10